 Most students do not qualify for private loans without a co-signer.
 Please review our Co-signer 101 section below to learn more about who to ask.

 Review some of the lenders we work with on the OTIS FastChoice Tool.
 It’s up to you to be a well-informed consumer and choose the best lender for you.

-Students and parents have the right and ability to select the education loan provider of their choice, are not required to use any of the current lenders, and will suffer no penalty for choosing a lender that is not included on the list of previously used lenders.
-Funds are disbursed by the lender on a per semester basis.
+Students have the right to select the education loan provider of their choice and are not required to use any of the current lenders listed in the OTIS FastChoice Tool.

 A co-signer is a person who agrees to take on the responsibility for your private student loan debt, should you fail to repay.